mojaloop/ml-testing-toolkit/documents/User-Guide.md

 For additional back ground information on the Self Testing Toolkit, please see [Mojaloop Testing Toolkit](/documents/Mojaloop-Testing-Tool.md).
 It would be to the particpant's benefit to familiarise themselves with the understanding of the  [Architecture Diagram](/documents/MojaloopÂ-Testing-Tool.md#7-architecture) that explains the various components and related flows.

+If you need The Mojaloop Testing Toolkit CLI you could follow [CLI User Guide](/documents/User-Guide-CLI.md)

 **Table of Contents**